Instruction generation

 Type: kb/types/note.md · Status: current

-How commonplace instantiates build-time generation over runtime parameterisation in the shipped system.
+How Commonplace instantiates build-time generation over runtime parameterisation in the shipped system.
 This note describes the scaffold, template substitution, and install entry point.

 The entry point

 commonplace-init is the single build/install step.
 It creates the project directory structure, copies scaffold trees verbatim, and resolves a small set of templates with per-project values.
-Everything a new commonplace project needs is produced by this one command.
+Everything a new Commonplace project needs is produced by this one command.

 There are no runtime variables in the generated artifacts.
 AGENTS.md, skill definitions, and configuration files contain literal paths and names by the time an agent sees them.